warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 Data is loaded from Cloudant into dashDB using a [replication](http://docs.cloudant.com/replication.html) process.
-This means that if your Cloudant data is updated or modified in some way, replication into dashDB must take place again to ensure your analytic tasks continue to work using the most up-to-date information.
+This means that if your Cloudant data is updated or modified in some way, replication of the documents into dashDB must take place again to ensure your analytic tasks continue to work using the most up-to-date information.

-As with normal Cloudant replication, data is transferred one-way only: from Cloudant to dashDB.
+As with normal Cloudant replication, data is transferred one-way only: for a warehouse the transfer is from Cloudant to dashDB.
 After the initial load of data, the warehouse subscribes to changes in the Cloudant database.
 Any changes are replicated from the Cloudant source to the dashDB target.